Chaos and integrability in SL(2,R)-geometry: Geodesics on the modular 3-fold and knots

 Any cable knot of trefoil can be realised in such a way. \end{thm}

-Thus in the integrable limit the class of modular knots is replaced by the class of cable knots of trefoil.
+Thus in the integrable limit the class of modular knots is replaced by the class of the trefoil cable knots.
 In the Lorenz systems this change is shown on Fig. 5.

 It is instructive to see also what happens in the case when where $\Gamma_2 \subset SL(2,\mathbb Z)$ is the principal congruence subgroup, consisting of the matrices congruent to the identity modulo 2.
-The quotient surface $\mathcal M^2_{\Gamma_2}$ in this case is the sphere punctured at three points with the fundamental domain being the pair of ideal triangles.

-The corresponding 3-fold can be represented topologically as the complement where $\mathcal L$ is the link of 3 Hopf fibres with pairwise linking numbers 1 shown on Fig. 6 (not to be confused with the famous Borromeo link with the pairwise linking numbers being zero).
-Note that in this case such a representation is not unique, since the topology of the complement to the link does not determine the link, in contrast to the knot case \cite{GL}.
+The quotient surface $\mathcal M^2_{\Gamma_2}$ in this case is the sphere punctured at three points with the fundamental domain being the ideal triangle.
+The corresponding 3-fold can be represented topologically as the complement where $\mathcal L$ is the link of 3 Hopf fibres with pairwise linking numbers 1 shown on Fig. 7 (not to be confused with the famous Borromeo link with the pairwise linking numbers being zero).
+Note that in this case such a representation is not unique, since the topology of the complement to a link does not determine the link, in contrast to the knot case \cite{GL}.

-The periodic geodesics for large $\mathcal C$ are the cable knots of the Hopf fibres, which are simply torus knots in this case.
+The periodic geodesics for large $\mathcal C$ are cable knots of the Hopf fibres, which are simply torus knots in this case.

-Recall that the knot $K \subset S^3$ is called {\it hyperbolic}, if its complement admits hyperbolic structure (complete constant negative curvature metric).
-In 1978 Thurston proved the only knots which are not hyperbolic are torus or satellite knots (see e.g. \cite{Adams}).
+Recall that a knot $K \subset S^3$ is called {\it hyperbolic}, if its complement admits hyperbolic structure (complete constant negative curvature metric).
+Thurston \cite{Th2} proved that the only knots which are not hyperbolic are torus and satellite knots.

-All the modular knots are known to be hyperbolic, so one can ask the question about the volume of the corresponding hyperbolic complement (see the recent papers \cite{Bergeron, Brandts} about the volumes of the modular knot complements).

-In the integrable limit for $\Gamma_2$ we have the torus knots $K_{p,q}$ with the complements admitting $SL(2,\mathbb R)$-geometry.
+Complements to satellite knots do not admit any geometric structure in Thurston's sense \cite{Th2, Cooper}, while for torus knots they admit $SL(2,\mathbb R)$-geometry.
 To see this we simply replace the modular surface with two orbifold points of order $2$ and $3$ by the hyperbolic surface $\mathcal M^2_{p,q}$ with one cusp and two orbifold points of order $p$ and $q.$